Incremental Multilingual Text2Cypher with Adapter Combination: Related Work

 \subsection{Multilingual Database Query Generation}

 Most work on multilingual database query generation from natural language has focused on the Text2SQL task~\cite{dou2023multispider,jose2021mrat,huang2025exploring, pham2025multilingual}.
-Several studies translate the English Spider dataset~\cite{yu2018spider} into other languages, such as Chinese in CSpider~\cite{min2019pilot}, Turkish in TURSpider~\cite{kanburoglu2024turspider}, Arabic in Ar-Spider~\cite{almohaimeed2024ar}, and multiple languages in MultiSpider~\cite{dou2023multispider} and MultiSpider 2.0~\cite{pham2025multilingual}.
+Several studies translate the English Spider dataset~\cite{yu2018spider} into other languages, such as Chinese in CSpider~\cite{min2019pilot}, Turkish in TURSpider~\cite{kanburoglu2024turspider}, Arabic in Ar-Spider~\cite{almohaimeed2024ar} and multiple languages in MultiSpider~\cite{dou2023multispider} and MultiSpider 2.0~\cite{pham2025multilingual}.
 Other work has created new multilingual datasets, such as StatBot.Swiss~\cite{nooralahzadeh2024statbot} in English and German.
-Beyond datasets, several studies evaluate LLM performance across languages for Text2SQL, for example in Portuguese~\cite{jannuzzi2024zero} and in Russian~\cite{bakshandaeva2022pauq}.
-Overall, these works show that performance of LLMs on multilingual Text2SQL is still uneven, with clear performance gaps between languages.
-These findings motivate the need for methods that reduce this gap in a practical and scalable way.

-For the Text2SPARQL task, there are fewer multilingual datasets.
-Some datasets and methods are designed for multilingual question answering~\cite{cui-etal-2022-compositional,srivastava2024mst5,perevalov2024multilingual}.
-Recently, the Text2SPARQL Challenge~\cite{text2sparqlChallenge25} released a dataset with questions in English and Spanish.
-Perevalov et al.~\cite{perevalov2024towards} studied the reverse task, translating SPARQL to natural language, and evaluated English, German, and Russian.
+Beyond dataset creation, several studies evaluate LLM performance across languages for Text2SQL, for example in Portuguese~\cite{jannuzzi2024zero} and Russian~\cite{bakshandaeva2022pauq}.
+These studies show that model performance remains uneven across languages, with higher accuracy typically observed for high-resource languages.
+For the Text2SPARQL task, fewer multilingual datasets exist.
+Some work focuses on multilingual question answering over knowledge graphs~\cite{cui-etal-2022-compositional,srivastava2024mst5,perevalov2024multilingual}.
+Recently, the Text2SPARQL Challenge~\cite{text2sparqlChallenge25} introduced a dataset with questions in English and Spanish.

-For the Text2Cypher task, Ozsoy et al.~\cite{ozsoy2025t2cmultilang} created a multilingual dataset in English, Spanish, and Turkish, and evaluated both base and fine-tuned models.
-Their results show that base model performance varies widely across languages, while joint multilingual fine-tuning reduces these disparities.
+For the Text2Cypher task, a multilingual dataset in English, Spanish and Turkish has been created and both base and fine-tuned models are evaluated~\cite{ozsoy2025t2cmultilang}.
+Their results show that base model performance varies significantly across languages, while joint multilingual fine-tuning reduces these differences.
 However, full retraining remains computationally expensive for incremental language expansion.
-We address this gap by exploring parameter-efficient methods that enable new languages without repeated full fine-tuning, while maintaining performance close to joint multilingual training.
+In this work, we explore adapter fusion to combine language-specific LoRA adapters for multilingual Text2Cypher.
+This approach enables incremental language expansion while maintaining performance close to joint multilingual fine-tuning.